-The 2012-13 Update Application to the 2011-12 District Consolidated Application contains the Title III, Part A, Subpart 1 - English Language Acquisition and Language Enhancement Elementary and Secondary Education Act (ESEA) grant.
+The 2013-14 Title III, Part A, Subpart 1 - English Language Acquisition and Language Enhancement Elementary and Secondary Education Act (ESEA) grant.

 Goal

 ESEA federal funds in this application must be used to reach the following federal goal that the Connecticut State Board of Education adopted under the No Child Left Behind Act of 2001.
 Districts' decisions regarding use of the funds should be based on their student achievement data: